ZaneHannanAU/passell/README.md

 Passwords are only checked before setting/at time of creation.

-All previous files are `0o1600` by default (sticky, read-user, write-user).
+All previous files are `0o1600` by default (sticky, u+rw).
 The parent dir is `0o1700` by default (sticky, u+rwx); allows multiple databases without knowing the exact name.

 By default a username `root` (with uid 0) is available with a password generated at initalisation.
 This password is created randomly at initalisation and is 32 characters long with base32 encoding (see package [`buf-b32`](https://www.npmjs.com/package/buf-b32)).
 It is saved in `$HOME/.passell/$DBN.psk` with `0o1400` (sticky, u+r).

-If PASSELLCKSRT is a falsy value it will redefault to a random buffer of length PASSELLCKLEN.
+If PASSELLCKSRT is a falsy value it will redefault to a random buffer of 256 characters.
+From that point it will read from PASSELLFSSRT by default.

+Please use the same value for PASSELLSRT.
+Only villains use a varying value.

 ## Implementation details